schnatterer/termux-scripts/README.md

 # Alternatives

 * [Neo-Backup](https://github.com/NeoApplications/Neo-Backup) Looks promising and much more convenient to use an app.
 But needs to create a local backup that then can be uploaded: Takes longer and requires twice the space :/
-* Similar scripts, but remote via adb (still require root, last commit 2013): ART https://xdaforums.com/t/tools-zips-scripts-android-backup-and-restore-tools-multiple-devices-platforms.4016617/, https://community.e.foundation/t/how-to-do-a-restore-back-up-from-seedvault/39603/2, remote backup
+* Similar scripts, but remote via adb (still require root, last commit 2013): ART
+* [AndDiSa/android_backup_project](https://github.com/AndDiSa/android_backup_project): [XDA](https://xdaforums.com/t/tools-zips-scripts-android-backup-and-restore-tools-multiple-devices-platforms.4016617/), [Forum discussion](https://community.e.foundation/t/how-to-do-a-restore-back-up-from-seedvault/39603/2) suggesting it as alternative to seedvault.